ailae/SWEblog/_posts/2016-06-12-first-week-of-class.md

 ### Quizzes
 I just got the one text book I had to order in, so hopefully I can start reading soon.
 It sucks that the quizzes are only three questions and you have so little time to do them, though.

+### Tip of the week
+Always look at all the options.
+If I knew about Jekyll Now when I was making this, I probably would have went with that since it looks nicer.